-To gain a clearer picture of the number of subpopulations and their clonal relationship, we added a further tool for separating subpopulations, fluorescence activated cell sorting (FACS).
+To gain a clearer picture of the number of subpopulations and their clonal relationship, we added a further tool for separating subpopulations, fluorescence-activated cell sorting (FACS).
 Previous studies have shown that FACS can be used to separate tumor cells by ploidy for genomic analysis (Corver et al. 2008).
 FACS separates subpopulations of tumor cells, and tumor cells from normal cells, by differences in their total genomic DNA content, or ploidy.
-We combined sectoring and FACS to isolated tumor subpopulations, prepared DNA from all separable fractions, and applied ROMA to sixteen tumors (Table S1).
+We combined sectoring and FACS to isolated tumor subpopulations, prepared DNA from all separable fractions, and applied ROMA to 16 tumors (Supplemental Table S1).
 We illustrate the SPP method with a single example, tumor T10 (Fig. 1A-F).

-T10 was cut in half along one axis, and six cuts were made along an orthogonal axis, resulting in twelve pieces (Fig. 1A).
-Nuclei were prepared from six of these pieces, and then separated by FACS into subpopulations distinguishable by total DNA content (Fig. 1B, and Fig. S2).
-DNA from each peak was prepared and analyzed using ROMA, and then the raw ratio profiles were segmented using a Circular Binary Segmentation (CBS) algorithm (Venkatraman and Olshen, 2007).
+T10 was cut in half along one axis, and six cuts were made along an orthogonal axis, resulting in 12 pieces (Fig. 1A).
+Nuclei were prepared from six of these pieces and then separated by FACS into subpopulations distinguishable by total DNA content (Fig. 1B; Supplemental Fig. S2).
+DNA from each peak was prepared and analyzed using ROMA, and then the raw ratio profiles were segmented using a circular binary segmentation (CBS) algorithm (Venkatraman and Olshen 2007).
 The segmented profiles were always clearly related but sometimes distinguishable by their chromosome breakpoint pattern (Fig. 1C).
 We also used Pearson correlations and neighbor-joining algorithms to form distance trees that clustered the profiles into similar and distinguishable subgroups (Fig. 1D).
-In each case where we claim a genomic breakpoint distinguished two subgroups, we examined the raw data to rule out that the possibility of segmentation artifacts, namely that the differences were not merely of degree.
+In each case where we claim that a genomic breakpoint distinguished two subgroups, we examined the raw data to rule out the possibility of segmentation artifacts, namely, that the differences were not merely of degree.
 To facilitate further comparisons between subgroups, we coalesced profiles within subgroups by calculating the means of the segmented values from subgroups of individual CGH profiles (Fig. 1E).
-To reveal the topography of the subpopulations, we colored the sectors of the tumor in Fig. 1F.
+To reveal the topography of the subpopulations, we colored the sectors of the tumor in Figure 1F.

-Classification of Tumors
+Classification of tumors

 We classified 16 tumors into monogenomic and polygenomic by SPP (Fig. 2).
 Seven tumors were considered monogenomic.
-Six of the monogenomic tumors (T6, T7, T9, T11, T15 and T20) contained in all sectors a single distribution of aneuploid nuclei with DNA indices of 1.2 to 3.0 along with the expected diploid fraction of index 1.0, presumably composed of stroma and immune cells.
+Six of the monogenomic tumors (T6, T7, T9, T11, T15, and T20) contained in all sectors a single distribution of aneuploid nuclei with DNA indices of 1.2 to 3.0 along with the expected diploid fraction of index 1.0, presumably composed of stroma and immune cells.
 The aneuploid fractions all showed abnormal CGH profiles, but within each tumor this profile was highly similar in every sector.
-One tumor (T16) had a single FACS peak (with a DNA index of 1.0) but this peak contained a highly rearranged pseudo-diploid tumor population in every sector, as revealed by CGH.
+One tumor (T16) had a single FACS peak (with a DNA index of 1.0), but this peak contained a highly rearranged pseudo-diploid tumor population in every sector, as revealed by CGH.

 Nine tumors were classified as polygenomic and displayed considerable complexity.
 Eight had multiple peaks of ploidy.
 In every case, subpopulations distinguishable by total DNA content were also clearly distinguishable by variation in their CGH profiles.
 Three tumors had more than one aneuploid subpopulation distinguishable by FACS (T5, T10, T12).
-Three tumors had subpopulations of pseudo-diploid cells exhibiting aberrant CGH profiles (T14, T17 and T19).
-Five tumors had subpopulations with genomic transitions that were not evident from ploidy, but were distinguishable by sector when analyzed by CGH (T8, T13, T17, T18, T19).
-Two tumors had hypodiploid subpopulations (T10 and T12).
+Three tumors had subpopulations of pseudo-diploid cells exhibiting aberrant CGH profiles (T14, T17, and T19).
+Five tumors had subpopulations with genomic transitions that were not evident from ploidy, but were distinguishable by